-3.3 Unsupervised objectives
+3.3.
+Unsupervised Objectives

 The choice of unsupervised objective is of central importance as it provides the mechanism through which the model gains general-purpose knowledge to apply to downstream tasks.
-This has led to the development of a wide variety of pre-training objectives [Dai and Le, 2015; Ramachandran et al., 2016; Radford et al., 2018; Devlin et al., 2018; Yang et al., 2019; Liu et al., 2019b; Wang et al., 2019a; Song et al., 2019; Dong et al., 2019; Joshi et al., 2019].
+This has led to the development of a wide variety of pre-training objectives (Dai and Le, 2015; Ramachandran et al., 2016; Radford et al., 2018; Devlin et al., 2018; Yang et al., 2019; Liu et al., 2019b; Wang et al., 2019a; Song et al., 2019; Dong et al., 2019; Joshi et al., 2019).
 In this section, we perform a procedural exploration of the space of unsupervised objectives.
-In many cases, we will not replicate an existing objective exactly - some will be modified to fit our text-to-text encoder-decoder framework and, in other cases, we will use objectives that combine concepts from multiple common approaches.
-An analogous exploration was performed by Wang et al. [2019a].
+In many cases, we will not replicate an existing objective exactly-some will be modified to fit our text-to-text encoder-decoder framework and, in other cases, we will use objectives that combine concepts from multiple common approaches.

-Overall, all of our objectives ingest a sequence of token IDs corresponding to a tokenized span of text from our unlabeled text dataset.
+Overall, all of our objectives ingest a sequence of token IDs corresponding to a tokenized span of text from our unlabeled text data set.
 The token sequence is processed to produce a (corrupted) input sequence and a corresponding target.
 Then, the model is trained as usual with maximum likelihood to predict the target sequence.
 We provide illustrative examples of many of the objectives we consider in Table 3.

-3.3.1 Disparate high-level approaches
+3.3.1.
+DISPARATE HIGH-LEVEL APPROACHES